danvk/aoc2024/README.md

 You match a character with `?A`, `?B`, etc.

 I think GitHub copilot is familiar with previous year's Advent of Code, the autocomplete is rather surprisingly good.

+I'm surprised how much ceremony there is to pass a function around in Elixir. `&Day2.apply_instrs/2` instead of just `apply_instrs`.
+I guess the `/2` helps with resolution, but why the `&`?